Escrow ArrangementsTypes of Software Escrow Arrangements

 Types of Software Escrow Arrangements

-We provide flexible technology escrow solutions to protect your investment in software applications and your intellectual property.
+We provide flexible escrow solutions designed to protect investments in software applications and intellectual property.
 Our source code escrow agreements are designed to leverage today’s technology to support the way you work.

 Listed below are the types of escrow arrangements our software escrow agents offer to clients.